 I am 100% certain that she’s had no contact with him since the discovery.
 But, recovering from an emotional affair is a tough thing.
 I wouldn’t wish it on anyone.

 In any romantic relationship, I’m not going to say that sex isn’t important, but the emotional connection, trust, likability, loyalty and friendship are a million times more significant.

 So, if my spouse fell in love with someone else and didn’t get physical, it would almost hurt worse than if he had sex with someone and it didn’t mean anything, or if they fell in love and got physical.
 Why?
 Because they loved the person so much that they didn’t even need the sex.
 So, what would that say about the relationship he and I have?
 It would be a huge blow.

 Even worse, in an emotional affair, the two people can only fantasize about the great sex they aren’t having, which in all honesty is much better in their minds than the real thing.
 The sex and the person become idealized.
 Flawless.
 Perfect.
 And if they never have sex with the person, and the two get back together, the cheater might always wonder if he/she did the right thing deciding to forego what would have been the best sex of their lives.
 Would you want to have sex with someone knowing this?
 I sure wouldn’t.

 Still, this guy took his wife back.
 So, here is the other side of this.
 It was probably really, really hard for him to stay in the relationship, but he had his reasons.
-Maybe they have kids and he stayed for them.
+Maybe they have children and he stayed for them.
 Maybe he felt he and his wife could do the work to repair the relationship and recover from the emotional affair.
 (When I say “do the work” I mean go to therapy, work on their communication skills, and delve into what caused her to look elsewhere for a deep emotional connection.)